TasumLuke/Research-Analytics-Platform/paper.md

 # Acknowledgements

 The authors acknowledge the Department of Biomedical Engineering, Department of Biology, and Department of Computer Science at Stevens Institute of Technology for institutional support.
 This work was supported by computational resources provided by Stevens Institute of Technology.
+Last but not the least, special thanks to shadcn for the free to use opensource, userinterface templates.

 # References